KOKUMUbooker/ascii-art-go/README.md

 ## Code explanation
 ### main():

-    This function checks if the correct number of command-line arguments is provided.
+    The program first checks if exactly one argument is provided.
 If not, it exits early.
-    It processes the input string, replacing any \n with actual newline characters.

-    The function opens the standard.txt file and initializes a scanner to read its contents.
+    It then processeses the input to handle special cases like newline characters and empty strings.

+    The program attempts to open standard.txt for reading.
+If it fails, it logs the error and terminates.

+    A scanner is created to read the contents of the file, which is expected to contain the ASCII art mappings.

-    It calls getBannerMapping to create a mapping of runes to their ASCII representations.
+    The getBannerMapping function is called to create a mapping of characters to their ASCII art representations.

-    Finally, it splits the input string into lines and prints each line in ASCII format using PrintAsciiLine.
+    After scanning, it checks for any errors that may have occurred during the scanning process.

+    The input string is split into slices based on newline characters while retaining the newlines.

+    The getResultAscii function is called to generate the final ASCII art string based on the input slices and the mapping.
+    Output: Finally, the resulting ASCII art is printed to the console.

 ### getBannerMapping(scanner *bufio.Scanner):
     The function initializes a counter i and a variable curRune to track the current character being processed.